Home : News : News

 October 1, 2020

-Texas Army National Guard Soldiers assigned to the 197th Special Troops Support Company at Joint Base San Antonio-Camp Bullis took part in airborne operations training Sept.
-25. Starting at JBSA-Lackland’s Kelly Field Annex, the Soldiers loaded onto a C-130J Super Hercules from the 317th Airlift Wing at Dyess Air Force Base, Texas, to complete static line jump training onto the drop zone at JBSA-Camp Bullis.
+Texas Army National Guard soldiers assigned to the 197th Special Troops Support Company, Joint Base San Antonio-Camp Bullis, prepare for airborne operations training Sept.
+25 at JBSA-Lackland.
+Soldiers loaded onto a C-130J Super Hercules, from the 317th Airlift Wing, Dyess AFB, Texas to complete static line jump training onto a drop zone at JBSA-Camp Bullis.
 Soldiers assigned to airborne units must complete a parachute jump every three months to maintain their airborne status.

 Hurricane Awareness Tour kicks off in San Antonio